Crypto137/Bifrost/README.md

 1. Make sure you have [.NET Runtime 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) installed.

+2. Download the latest release [here](https://github.com/Crypto137/Bifrost/releases).

-2. Extract Bifrost.Wpf.exe and other files to your Marvel Heroes installation directory (the one that has Data and UnrealEngine3 folders).
+3. Extract Bifrost.Wpf.exe and other files to your Marvel Heroes installation directory (the one that has Data and UnrealEngine3 folders).

-3. Run Bifrost.Wpf.exe.
+4. Run Bifrost.Wpf.exe.

 Downloading a precompiled release may trigger false positives from some antivirus software due to how Bifrost functions (file scanning and launching other executables).
 If this makes you anxious, feel free to build the source code yourself.